 FINRA Rule 5310 is a regulation created by the Financial Industry Regulatory Authority (FINRA) that governs best execution practices for broker-dealers.
 FINRA is the self-regulator that oversees brokers and brokerage firms.

-The SEC recently approved FINRA’s proposed rule change to adopt FINRA Rules 5310 (Best Execution and Interpositioning) and 6438 (Displaying Priced Quotations in Multiple Quotation Mediums) in the consolidated rulebook (Consolidated FINRA Rulebook).
+The SEC approved FINRA’s proposed rule change in March 2012 to adopt FINRA Rules 5310 (Best Execution and Interpositioning) and FINRA Rule 6438 (Displaying Priced Quotations in Multiple Quotation Mediums) in the consolidated rulebook.

-FINRA Rule 5310 is the new consolidated rule governing members’ best execution requirements.
-The Rule is tailored after NASD Rule 2320 (also dealing with broker-dealers best execution requirements).
+FINRA Rule 5310 is the consolidated rule governing members’ best execution requirements.
+The Rule replaced NASD Rule 2320 which also deals with broker-dealers best execution requirements.